zstoebs/site/content/projects/cortical-surface-analysis/index.md

 [[resources]]
   src = "image/lgi.png"
   name = "thumbnail"
-  title = "LGI results"
+  title = "LGI omnibus results show strong correlation in the insula"
 +++

-**tl;dr** My first completed research project and incredibly my first first-authorship.
-I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory.
-I learned that complicated statistical anlayses are uniquely challenging, that I love LMMs and RFT, and that they are too esoteric in the current day -- let's make them more accessible!
+**tl;dr** Although it will be published after [StoneAnno](/projects/stone-anno), this shape analysis is my first completed research project and technically my first first-authorship, **going for submission at <i>Brain</i>**.
+I wrote code in R and MATLAB to fit LMMs to the cortical data from T1w MRI of HD patients and then performed statistical analyses on the results using SurfStat and random field theory. **We found that, with a novel method for measuring gyrification, LGI uniquely detects changes in the insula.** Of note, I learned that complicated statistical anlayses are uniquely challenging, that I love LMMs and RFT, and that they are too esoteric in the current day -- let's make them more accessible!

 # Links
-**We are in the process of submitting our manuscript.
-As soon as it's published, I will link it here.**
+**We are in the process of submitting our manuscript at <i>Brain</i>.
+As soon as it's published, I will link it here.
+At that time, I expect to release the code as well.**

 # Background
-My first complete research project, a main takeaway was learning the scientific process in action and, most importantly, learning to work with more experienced researchers.
-I wrote the code and performed all of the analysis that produced our results.
-However, I did not develop the awesome acquisition method that generated our LGI data nor the statistical theory behind the analysis.
-Throughout the project, I have relied heavily on the expertise of my co-authors -- all of whom have PhDs whereas I was an undergrad until recently.
-This first journey in research has been inspiring and indelible and I am beyond grateful for it!

 [LMMs](https://stats.idre.ucla.edu/other/mult-pkg/introduction-to-linear-mixed-models/)